demaere-oiie/beltabol/doc/bottomup.md

 In general, what in another language might be written as `[x | y<-z, v<-w]` would be expressed in Beltabol as `(fong x wit v delowda w; wit y delowda z)`.
 Note the change in order!
 To produce the effect of a guard, use a `delowda` clause which evaluates to either a length-0 list for failure or length-1 list for success.

+Note that one can mix `deting` and `delowda` clauses within a single `fong`; the delowdas will act to multiply results but the detings always introduce a single binding (per the delowda's underneath them) only.

 ### Fong/unte for mutual recursion

 Use `unte` between `wit` definitions for mutual recursion: